derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 Though we didn't explicitly state it, the nature of how the event loop works gives rise to the notion of *sync* and *async* work.
 Synchronous and asynchronous are the full terms, but we like shortcut words.

 Sync work is referred to as *blocking* where async work is *non-blocking*.
 Using your new knowledge of the event loop, how would you categorize the engine's stack work?
-How would you categorize the runtime APIs work?
+How about the runtime APIs work?
 I'll give you a clue, they're different.
 Take a moment before continuing.

 Answer time:
 <table>